 What are the requirements?

 Australia and New Zealand each have an upper age limit of 30, whereas Canada’s is 35.
 There is no student status requirement.
-In Ireland and South Korea, there is no age cap but applicants must be students or recent students.
-Singapore requires that you’re 18-25 and a student at a top-200 ranking university.
-Further to this, U.S. citizens traveling to Canada must work with a Recognized Organization.
+There is no age cap in Ireland and South Korea, but applicants must be students or recent students.
+Singapore requires that you’re 18-25 and a student at a top-200-ranking university.
+Furthermore, U.S. citizens traveling to Canada must work with a Recognized Organization.

 How do I find work and housing?

 You’ll find lots of seasonal jobs!
 Common ones include waitstaff, fruit picking, hotel or resort jobs, office temp work, and cleaning.
-With a good attitude and some flexibility, it’s not difficult to find short-term work.
+With a good attitude and some flexibility, finding short-term work is not difficult.
 Many providers offer job listings, connections with employers, one-on-one consultation regarding the job search, resume review, and related services.

-As for housing, agencies like InterExchange have accommodation included or available upon arrival for a set length of time to help travelers with the transition upon arrival.
-Beyond that many travelers like to share apartments, or if traveling, perhaps rent a camper van or go camping occasionally.
-In some job industries such as agriculture, au pairing and sometimes hospitality, housing is often included.
+As for housing, agencies like InterExchange have accommodation included or available upon arrival for a set length to help travelers with the transition upon arrival.
+Beyond that, many travelers like to share apartments, or if traveling, perhaps rent a camper van or go camping occasionally.
+Housing is often included in some job industries such as agriculture, au pairing, and sometimes hospitality.

 Can I find professional jobs related to my career?

-It’s possible, but generally on a working holiday the easiest jobs to find are going to be seasonal and won’t require much previous experience.
+It’s possible depending on your career path, but generally, on a working holiday, the easiest jobs to find will be seasonal and won’t require much previous experience.
 This means almost anyone meeting the basic criteria can participate!
-That being said if you have a field of interest, at the very least you should consider site visits, informational calls, and perhaps volunteering to pick up experience.
-Meanwhile you can work seasonal jobs to have some income.
-If you’re pro-active you may just land something related to your career.
+If you have a field of interest, at the very least, you should consider site visits, informational calls, and perhaps volunteering to pick up experience.
+Meanwhile, you can work seasonal jobs to have some income.
+If you’re proactive, you may land something related to your career.
 If not, you’ll still be developing invaluable intercultural and international workforce skills that employers love to see.

 Can I travel with friends?

-For those traveling with a friend or partner, working holidays are ideal since you can plan together where and when you travel and work.
-Since there are so many solo travelers doing working holidays it’s not difficult to make new friends.
-We recommend signing up for group activities like surf or diving courses early in your program, which can help you make new connections!
+Working holidays are ideal for those traveling with a friend or partner since you can plan where and when you travel and work together.
+Since so many solo travelers participate in working holidays, it’s not difficult to make new friends.
+We recommend signing up for group activities like surfing or diving courses early in your program, which can help you make new connections!